navad/flightdek/README.md

 (venv)$ ansible-playbook -i hosts playbook.yml
 ```

-After the playbook finishes running, Flihtdek's status page will be opened by the browser
+After the playbook finishes running, Flightdek's status page will be opened by the browser